Legal Cases and Crimes

 Some Legal Cases and Crimes involving Consensuality, Homosexuality, and Sadomasochism

-These crimes and trials are listed in chronological order.
+These crimes and court cases are listed in chronological order.

 One, Inc. v.
 Olesen | Los Angeles | 1958